You said... we did

 We Did...

-We Did...
 Following these suggestions, we have fully revised and merged the documents into one clear and easy-to-read version, incorporating the group's ideas.
 With the updated service standard document to be shared with the group at the next meeting.
-We always value and appreciate the group's contributions.

-We Did...
-Start recording key actions in all focus group minutes to ensure transparency and demonstrate the outcomes of discussions, helping to drive real improvements.
+We started recording key actions in all focus group minutes to ensure transparency and demonstrate the outcomes of discussions, helping to drive real improvements.

-You Said...
-A resident from the Disability Group raised concerns that the noticeboards in their area were not well-maintained or kept up to date.
-They offered to assist in keeping the information current.
+The noticeboards in some areas were not well-maintained or kept up to date.
+A resident offered to assist in keeping the information current.

-We Did...
-The Chair of the group passed this feedback to the Resident Engagement Officer, who contacted the resident.
-The resident has now been given a key and is actively helping to keep the noticeboard updated.
+The Chair of the Disability and Carers Focus Group passed this feedback to the Resident Engagement Officer, who contacted the resident.
+The resident has now been given a key and is actively helping to keep their noticeboard updated.

-We Did...
-Speak to the contractors, and the cleaning cloth has been added to the Welcome box for new residents.
+We spoke to the contractors, and a cleaning cloth has been added to the welcome box for new residents.